josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Launch ML Studio.
+-   Launch ML Studio

 #### Exit criteria:

--   You have an open ML Studio session in your browser.
+-   You have an open ML Studio session in your browser

 ### Task 2: Upload the sample datasets

 #### Tasks to complete:

--   Download three CSV sample datasets from <http://bit.ly/2wGAqrl>.
+-   Download three CSV sample datasets from <http://bit.ly/2wGAqrl>

 -   Extract the ZIP, and verify you have the following files: